India's Modi accuses election agency of discrimination

 On Thursday, BJP leaders wearing orange caps emblazoned with "Modi for PM" logos held protests both in Varanasi and the capital New Delhi, alleging that the agency was blocking Modi from campaigning in Varanasi.

-The commission said that officials and police had raised security concerns regarding Modi's rally which it could not ignore.
-It had granted permission for an alternative location, the agency said.
+The election commission said that local officials and police had raised security concerns regarding Modi's rally which it could not ignore.
+It had granted permission for an alternative location, the agency said in a statement.

 Candidates from both the BJP and the ruling Congress party, led by the Nehru-Gandhi dynasty, have been rapped on the knuckles for campaign infractions in the run-up to elections.